 A complete list of these approved companies can be found at http://www.treasurer.ca.gov/bonds/.

 The Authority utilizes the services of the following advisors:

 - Financial Analyst - Analyst assists with evaluating creditworthiness of Authority applicants:

 - Municipal Advisors - A pool of advisors who assist with evaluating the security and covenant packages offered by tax-exempt borrowers.
 These advisors also assist with the tax-exempt bond sale process.

 - Public Financial Management (PFM)

 Upon a finding by the Authority that the application is in good order and the institution is in a position to meet the financial obligations of a bond issue, a CEFA meeting is scheduled for approval of the financing.
 The bond issue is then scheduled for either public or private sale.
-Within thirty days of the bond sale, a closing takes place at which time the transaction is completed.
+Typically, within thirty days of the bond sale, a closing takes place at which time the transaction is completed.